danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 <div class="exercise" markdown="true">

 ### Exercise in class
-You can also try to type/copy the above code in your own sketch and it will return the number "9" as the output because this is the result of the sum of the values 4, 3 and 2.
+You can also try to type/copy the above code in your own sketch, where it will return the number "9" as the output because this is the result of the sum of the values 4, 3 and 2.
 The arguments a, b and c are parameter variables.
-The function "sum" can be reused if you add other values to it, as for instance another line of code `let y = sum(5,6,7);` in this case the return value of y would be 18.
+The function "sum" can be reused if you add other values to it, as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
 You can try to come up with your own functions and arguments.
 </div>

 ### Transform
 In general, the transform-related functions[^ref2] apply a 2D or 3D transformation to an element or object.
-For the provided sample code, there are two specific transformational functions have been used to move the canvas and created an illusion of objects transformation.
-(This is important to know the transformation is done at the level of canvas background but not at the individual shape/object).
+In the sample code provided, two specific transformational functions were used to move the canvas and create an illusion of object transformation.
+(It is important to know that the transformation is done at canvas background level, not at the individual shape/object level.)

 ![3.3](ch3_3.png)

-*Figure 3.4: Moving the coordinate system at the canvas level (image from processing.org)*
+*Figure 3.4: Moving the coordinate system at canvas level (image from processing.org)*

 1. `translate()`: This function displaces/moves objects within the display window.
 For example, moving the canvas to the center will position the whole sketch at the center too (`translate(width/2, height/2);`).
-The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size.
-If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead (while the x coordinate value "35" is the distance of the circulating ellipses from the center position).
+The ellipse is drawn as `ellipse(35,0,22,22)` which takes (35,0) as the x and y coordinates, and 22 as the size.
+If we don't have the `translate()` function upfront, the ellipse will be placed at the top left corner instead (while the x coordinate value "35" is the distance of the rotating ellipses from the center position).
 By moving the coordinate origin to the middle using the `translate()` function, the ellipses is placed in the middle of the canvas, because the coordinate orign (0,0) has moved to the center of the screen.
-Building upon the previous chapter around the spatial dimension of a coordinate system, translate adds another layer to think about moving and positioning objects via canvas.
+Building upon the previous chapter around the spatial dimension of a coordinate system, "translate" adds another layer to think about moving and positioning objects using canvas.
-2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipses rotate through a particular number of degrees.
+2. `rotate()`: In this sample code, the use of the function `rotate()` makes the ellipse rotate through a particular number of degrees.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`.
-The function `rotate()` takes in radians as the default mode, and if you want to change to the degree mode, you add the code `angleMode(DEGREES)`.
+The function `rotate()` takes radians in its default mode, but if you want to change to degrees all you have to do is add the code `angleMode(DEGREES)`.

-In order to continue the building of spatial relationship, the entanglement of time and space is made apparent in this example by using the `rotate()` function that is operated alongside other time related syntax within `draw()`.
-There are in total 9 ellipses (which is indicated as `let num=9;`), and each comes with a separation of 40 degrees (i.e 0.968 rad) which is derived from 360/9.
-A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when, how and where to move.
-This is how the function `frameCount()` comes in, which counts the number of frames that have been displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a *modulo* operation to find the remainder or the number that's left after it is divided by another value.
-As such the value of the variable `cir` is only limited to the multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.
-With the `cir` value, then the program will follow such a sequence over time to rotate one after the other based on the original position and repeats continuously.
+In order to continue texpanding on spatial relationships, the entanglement of time and space is made apparent in this example by using the `rotate()` function that operates alongside other time-related syntax in `draw()`.
+There are a total of 9 ellipses (indicated as `let num=9;`), and each is separated from the next by 40 degrees (i.e 0.968 rad) which is derived from 360/9.
+A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when, how, and where to move.
+This is how the function `frameCount()` works as it counts the number of frames displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a *modulo* operation to find the remainder or the number that's left after it is divided by another value.
+As such, the value of the variable `cir` is limited to multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.
+On the basis of the `cir` value, the program follows such a sequence over time to rotate one after the other, based on the original position, then repeats continuously.

 #### push() and pop()
 Functions of `push()` and `pop()` are commonly used to save the current style and restore settings respectively, e.g. style such as color and a setting such as rotate and translate.
 In the sample code, rotation is only applied to the centered ellipses when four lines at each side are fixed.[winnie: please check this] The following excerpt of code will help to explain: